srslol/basic_predict_model_python/README.md

-Simple prediction model that will take a column in a CSV file and predict prices.
+Simple prediction model that will take a column in a CSV file and predicts prices.

 This uses:
 Pandas, Numpy, and SciKit-Learn libraries